bio-ontology-research-group/opa2vec/README.md

 OPA2Vec implementation uses Groovy with Grape for dependency management (http://docs.groovy-lang.org/latest/html/documentation/grape.html), Python and Perl.
 No other programs are required to run it.
 ## Running OPA2Vec
 - Create a new directory and name it OPA2Vec.
-- Download all PubMed abstracts (titles and abstracts only) in the OPA2Vec directory and name file  *pubmed_corpus.txt*
+- Download all PubMed abstracts (titles and abstracts only) from https://www.ncbi.nlm.nih.gov/pubmed/ to the OPA2Vec directory and name file  *pubmed_corpus.txt*
 - Download all the provided files from this repository to the OPA2Vec directory.
 - In the terminal, run
 ```